Dialogue not war is course to peace: DG ISPR

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Responding to Indian Army chief Gen Bipin Rawat's statement, the Director General (DG) Inter-Services Public Relations (ISPR) Maj General Asif Ghafoor said Pakistan is a peace loving country and has played unparalleled role as the force of peace in the region.
+RAWALPINDI: Responding to Indian Army chief Bipin Rawat statement, Director General (DG) Inter-Services Public Relations (ISPR) Maj General Asif Ghafoor said that Pakistan is a peace loving country and has played unparalleled role as forces of peace in the region.

+“We are on a positive trajectory of peace and stability after having gone through efforts over the last two decades.
+We understand value of peace and shall not allow it to be reversed,” said DG ISPR.

+Rejecting allegations of mutilating body of Indian BSF soldier he said, “We are professional force and can never undertake such nonprofessional action against any soldier.

-RAWALPINDI: Responding to Indian Army chief Gen Bipin Rawat's statement, the Director General (DG) Inter-Services Public Relations (ISPR) Maj General Asif Ghafoor said Pakistan is a peace loving country and has played unparalleled role as the force of peace in the region.
+RAWALPINDI: Responding to Indian Army chief Bipin Rawat statement, Director General (DG) Inter-Services Public Relations (ISPR) Maj General Asif Ghafoor said that Pakistan is a peace loving country and has played unparalleled role as forces of peace in the region.

+“We are on a positive trajectory of peace and stability after having gone through efforts over the last two decades.
+We understand value of peace and shall not allow it to be reversed,” said DG ISPR.

+Rejecting allegations of mutilating body of Indian BSF soldier he said, “We are professional force and can never undertake such nonprofessional action against any soldier.

 Comments